zuixjs/zuix-web-starter/README.md

 ##### `zuix.build.input`

-Input folder.
+Input folder, where source files are located.

 ##### `zuix.build.output`

-Output folder.
+Output folder, where to copy/generate site files.

 ##### `copy`

-List of folder and files to copy as-is with no further processing.
+List of folder and files to copy as-is, from input to output folder, with no further processing.

 ##### `ignore`